sonocotta/esp32-audio-dock/README.md

 ## Where to buy

-In limited quantities possible to buy at Tindie
+You may support my work by ordering these product at Tindie
 - [ESP Audio Dock](https://www.tindie.com/products/sonocotta/esp-audio-dock/)
 - [Louder ESP32](https://www.tindie.com/products/sonocotta/louder-esp32/)